AuthGuard/DocsSite/docs/setup.md

 that for the first time, then use the API key to create more if needed.

 ### Create Admin Account
-Create a POST request to /accounts
+Make a POST request to /accounts
 ```json
 {
 	"roles": [